BecksLab/EcologicalNetworksDynamics.jl/docs/src/man/modelparameters.md

   temperature_response: NoTemperatureResponse
 ```

-which allows to control the value of the carrying capacities and the matrix of competition:
+which allows for control over the value of the carrying capacities
+and the matrix of competition:

 ```
 julia> logmod = LogisticGrowth(foodweb, K = [10, 5, nothing], αij = 0.8)
 LogisticGrowth:
   Kᵢ - carrying capacity: [10.0, 5.0, nothing]
-  α - competition: (3, 3) sparse matrix
+  a - competition: (3, 3) sparse matrix
 ```

 ### The nutrient intake model

 The nutrient intake model is implemented following Brose et al., 2005.
-In this model, the net growth terms depends on nutrients $l$ concentration ($N_l$) and take the form:
+In this model, the net growth terms depends on nutrient $l$'s concentration ($N_l$)
+and take the form:

 $$
 G_i(N) = MIN(\frac{N_l}{K_{li} + N_l}, ...)
 $$

-where $K_{li}$ describes the species-specific half saturation densities for each nutrient $l$.
-In the absence of other factors it describes the producers hierarchy of competition (lower values means higher intake efficiency).
+where $K_{li}$ describes the species-specific half saturation densities
+for each nutrient $l$.
+In the absence of other factors it describes the producers hierarchy of competition
+(lower values means higher intake efficiency).

 The nutrients concentrations are described as: